Removal from the GE Money and other lender panels: Why they do it and how to get reinstated

 • Failure to reapply to be on the GE Money convincing panel

-• Your law firm fails to meet the criteria to remain on the GE Money conveyancing panel
+• Your firm no longer meets the criteria to remain on the GE Money conveyancing panel

-• Am I restricted as to the number of occasions my firm can apply to get back on the GE Money conveyancing panel?
+• Am I restricted as to the number of times my law firm can apply to get back on the GE Money conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking GE Money panel reinstatement is to ensure that your firm is not removed off of the GE Money conveyancing panel in the first place.